mrashco/mrash.co/content/post/2024/cyberlens.md

 I thought this room might be more 'image forensics' related, but I guess that's just the law of this CyberLens company.

-(Tyler, is the description AI generated?
-It's okay if it is, no shame, just curious.)
+Tyler, is the description AI generated?
+It's okay if it is, no shame, just curious.

+[UPDATE] Yes, it's AI.
+Tyler mentions it in his [Official Walkthrough](https://youtu.be/eFWEwS5thu4?si=ptGJISHJlWbWGAWD).

 There's a **Things to Note** which is nice.